bilke/Craft-Docs/source/diving-in/fields/types/multiselect.rst

-Multi Selects
+Multi-selects
 =============

-The multiselect fieldtype allows you to create a multiselect input.
+The Multi-select Field Type allows you to create a multiselect input.

 You can set an Option Label, a Value, and check if that option is the default value.